 - In a clean bowl, whisk the egg whites to soft peaks.
 Gently fold them into the cake mixture.

 - Spoon the cake mixture into the prepared tin and level the surface.
-Bake for 12-15 minutes or until the sponge
+Bake for 12-15 minutes or until the sponge is springy to the touch and just coming away from the sides of the tin.

 - Dust a large sheet of baking paper with caster sugar.
 Turn out the bûche onto the sugar and peel off the lining paper.
 Lightly score a line about 1cm (1/2in) from one of the shorter ends, being careful not to cut through the sponge, then roll it up.
 Leave to cool.